Buy, Build, and Rehab with HDF

 Each HDF project incorporates affordable housing in varying proportions and capacities.
 Depending on where your project is located, HDF’s affordable housing requirement ranges from 40% to 100% of your total units.

-(b) If the Property is not located in a low- or moderate-income neighborhood, then 100% of the units need to be affordable.
+(b) If the Property is not located in a low- or moderate-income neighborhood, then 100% of the units need to be affordable as outlined in (a).
 Any units with HUD Section 8 or Housing Choice Vouchers are eligible.

 Our loan commitments are decided within 6 weeks of receipt, provided that project information is received in full.
 The required documents are the following: